MatheusAraujoSouza/DOCKER-ANALYSIS-AND-TASKS/another-analysis/multilayers-dockers.md

+## A simple talk about multilayers in docker

 Docker uses a layered file system to store images.
 Each layer is built on top of the previous layer and contains only the differences from the previous layer.
 This approach allows for efficient use of storage space and faster image transfer between systems.

 In a Dockerfile, you can define multiple stages, each of which can have a different base image.
 Each stage starts with a FROM command, which specifies the base image for that stage.
 Any subsequent RUN, COPY, or CMD commands apply to that stage and are saved as a new layer.
 Each stage is independent of the others and has its own set of layers.